open-telemetry/opentelemetry.io/content/en/docs/faas/lambda-auto-instrument.md

 * By default, the layer is configured to export traces to AWS X-Ray.
 Make sure your Lambda role has the required AWS X-Ray permissions.
 For more on AWS X-Ray permissions for AWS Lambda, see the AWS Lambda documentation.

-* By default, the ADOT Java Agent in the Layer will try to auto-instrument all the code in your application.
+* By default, the OTel Java Agent in the Layer will try to auto-instrument all the code in your application.
 This can have a negative impact on the Lambda cold startup time.

     We recommend that you only enable auto-instrumentation for the libraries/frameworks that are used by your application.